damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ![Pages domain list](/images/8_5/pages_domain_list.png)

-The new functionality of GitLab Pageswas made possible with the help of a new HTTP server written in Go.
+The new functionality of GitLab Pages was made possible with the help of a new HTTP server written in Go.
 We call it the [GitLab Pages daemon][pages-daemon] and it supports dynamic certificates through SNI and exposes pages using HTTP2 by default.